-The Affordable Housing Credit Improvement Act of 2019 (S. 1703/H.R.
-3077)
+The Affordable Housing Credit Improvement Act of 2021

-Sponsored by Senators Maria Cantwell (D-WA), Johnny Isakson (R-GA), Ron Wyden (D-OR), and Todd Young (R-IN) in the Senate and Representatives Suzan DelBene (D-WA), Kenny Marchant (R-TX), Don Beyer (D-VA), and Jackie Walorski (R-IN) in the House, the Affordable Housing Credit Improvement Act of 2019 (S. 1703/H.R.
-3077) would make significant strides towards addressing our nation's severe shortage of affordable housing by expanding and strengthening the Low-Income Housing Tax Credit (Housing Credit), our nation's most successful tool for encouraging private investment in the production and preservation of affordable rental housing.
-This legislation would increase the supply of affordable rental housing by over 550,000 units over 10 years.
+Sponsored by Senators Maria Cantwell (D-WA), Todd Young (R-IN), Ron Wyden (D-OR), and Rob Portman (R-OH) in the Senate and Representatives Suzan DelBene (D-WA), Jackie Walorski (R-IN), Don Beyer (D-VA), and Brad Wenstrup (R-OH) in the House, the Affordable Housing Credit Improvement Act of 2021 would make significant strides towards addressing our nation's severe shortage of affordable housing by expanding and strengthening the Low-Income Housing Tax Credit (Housing Credit), our nation's most successful tool for encouraging private investment in the production and preservation of affordable rental housing.
+This legislation is estimated to increase the supply of affordable rental housing by over 2 million units over 10 years.

-For over 30 years, the Housing Credit has been a model public-private partnership program, bringing to bear private sector resources, market forces, and state-level administration.
-It has financed over 3.2 million apartments since 1986, providing approximately 7.4 million low-income families, seniors, veterans, and people with disabilities homes they can afford.
+For more than 30 years, the Housing Credit has been a model public-private partnership program, bringing to bear private sector resources, market forces, and state-level administration.
+It has financed nearly 3.5 million apartments since 1986, providing approximately 8 million low-income families, seniors, veterans, and people with disabilities homes they can afford.
 Virtually no affordable rental housing development would occur without the Housing Credit.